qiwen98/Prototypical_Network_Regularization_using_KL_Divergence/README.md

 # An improved version of Few-shot Bioacoustic Event Detection (DCASE 2021 Task 5)
-In the final project of Tsinghua Deep Learning 2022 spring courses, we proposed a new kl-loss function for Few-shot Bioacoustic Event Detection (Task 5 in the DCASE Challenge 2022).
+In the final project of Tsinghua Deep Learning 2022 spring course, we proposed a new kl-loss function for Few-shot Bioacoustic Event Detection (Task 5 in the DCASE Challenge 2022).
 This repository contains the source code to run the evaluation metrics, and the baseline systems, along with a detailed description of the task.

 # Result Reproduce
 **Program running steps:**